+Step 3-4 are executed only when the Expected Analytics Delay is not include in Step 1:

+Step 3-4.
+The NWDAF service consumer negotiates with each candidate NWDAF to find a suitable NWDAF by comparing the Expected Analytics Delay in the NWDAF service consumer with the Supported Analytics Delay in the candidate NWDAF.

 The following impacts are applicable to clause 4.17.9, TS 23.502 [3] when a NWDAF service consumer requests for the discovery of a real-time communication capable NWDAF with delegated service discovery: